 International Business Club

 The International Business Club desires to provide UMSL students with knowledge and experience in the area of International Business.
-The Club will seek to provide a forum for professional and social contact between and among students and professionals working in or with International Business.
+The Club will seek to provide professional and social contact between and among students and professionals working in or with International Business.
 Guest Speakers from international firms will help accomplish the Club's goals through presentations and workshops.

 International Students Organization

 The International Students Organization is a special interest group.
 Its purposes are 1) to promote international understanding and cultural exchange for UMSL students; 2) assist in the acclimation of new students to the campus and city; and 3) to share and exchange international cultures with the UMSL community by encouraging students to participate in both on and off campus activities related to their fields of studies and interest.
 All students are welcome to become members, both American as well as International.
 We invite you to join us in the sharing and learning of cultures around the world.

 The Japan America Student Association will give members a relaxed environment university students to practice Japanese and experience the unique culture of Japan as well as provide an opportunity for Japanese exchange students to practice English and experience the culture of America.
 The Association will accomplish this purpose through educational, social and service events.